UCaNLabUMB/SDR_Tutorials/README.md

 ## Overview
 In this repository, you will find tutorial documents and a set of example **flowgraphs** to introduce the GNURadio software toolkit.
 The tutorial documentation, and the associated tutorial videos, are intended to familiarize the reader with GNURadio tools and workflows while simultaneously reviewing some fundamental concepts related to basic signal analysis.
 The complementary GNURadio Companion (**GRC**) files and relevant Python code are included in order to work through the tutorial exactly as described; however, it is strongly suggested that you first follow the tutorial discussion and attempt to build the flowgraphs on your own.
 This will be beneficial to your understanding of the tools available within GNURadio and GRC.

+Within the set tutorials, we will introduce:
+* Basic flowgraph creation,
+* The GNURadio Companion (GRC) tool,
+* The **QT GUI** library for creation of a graphical user interface and manual configuration of flowgraph parameters,
-Within the set tutorials, we will introduce basic flowgraph creation, the GNURadio Companion (GRC) tool, GNURadio's interaction with universal software radio peripheral (**USRP**) SDR hardware, basic communication tools for over-the-air (**OTA**) data transmission, and GNURadio tools that allow flowgraphs to be read from and controlled remotely (i.e., **XMLRPC** and **ZMQ**).
+* GNURadio tools for interacting with universal software radio peripheral (**USRP**) SDR hardware,
+* Basic communication tools for over-the-air (**OTA**) data transmission, and
+* GNURadio tools that allow flowgraphs to be read from and controlled remotely (i.e., **XMLRPC** and **ZMQ**)

 Ultimately, the tutorial will work towards the creation of an automated data collection system for evaluation of a point-to-point wireless communication link based on orthogonal frequency division multiplexing (**OFDM**).

 ## Directory Structure